Specialities

 How can a student interested in your specialty show you their clinical competence?

-Students should be aware that program directors rely very heavily on course evaluations, especially clinical medicine courses as well as letters written by physicians who have worked with the student.
-Positive evaluations from family medicine electives will also be helpful.
+In our specialty, we do not write a departmental chair letter for every applicant to family medicine.
+Program directors, instead, rely very heavily on course evaluations, especially clinical medicine courses as well as letters written by physicians who have worked with the students.

-Comments in the MSPE, Strong letters of recommendation, Passing required exams
+Comments in the MSPE and letters of recommendation

 Commitment to Specialty